 by Martin Maenza

 Two young men crossed the parking lot at the University of San Francisco.
-One was well-built with wavy brown hair, dressed in a red polo shirt, jeans and sneakers.
-The other was tall and athletic with long, bleached-blonde hair, wearing a bright floral shirt, white shorts, and sandals.
+One was well-built with wavy brown hair, dressed in a red polo shirt, jeans, and sneakers.
+The other was tall and athletic with long, bleached-blond hair, wearing a bright floral shirt, white shorts, and sandals.
 They were Hank Hall and Charley Parker, respectively.

 “Dude, I am still so totally pumped about last night!”
 Charley exclaimed.